SetuHQ/setu-mcps/setu-kyc/README.md

-# kyc MCP server
+# setu-kyc MCP server

-A MCP server project for Setu KYC APIs that provides verification tools for PAN, GST, and name matching.
+A MCP server project for Setu setu-kyc APIs that provides verification tools for PAN, GST, and name matching.

 ## Components